ccabanero/iot-tessel-snippets/README.md

 ### /camera-clap

-Turns on the camera after you 'clap your hands' and hosts the camera output over HTTP using the Tessel as a web server.
+Turns on the camera after you 'clap your hands' and hosts the captured camera frame [(see tessel-av)](https://github.com/tessel/tessel-av) over HTTP using the Tessel as a web server.
 To run this sample, attach the Ambient sensor to Port A of your Tessel.
 Then attach an external [USB camera](https://www.amazon.com/gp/product/B0092QJRPC/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1) to any of the USB ports on the Tessel.
 Then simply do:

 ````
 cd camera-clap